steelsleuth/vigilant-meme/index.md

 ## Behind the Duck

-I go by QuackHack, an infosec persona used to channel my creative energy in an industry of endless knowledge and resources.
+I go by Quack_Hack, an infosec persona used to channel my creative energy in an industry of endless knowledge and resources.
 I was first exposed to the industry in 2012 thanks to Cisco’s training program and attended my first conference in 2016.
 In 2020 I finally broke into the industry to study email-based threats.
-My interests are constantly changing, but I am passionate about penetration testing and am also interested in threat intelligence, hardware hacking, and looking deeper into IoT devices.
+My interests are constantly changing, but I am passionate about penetration testing and am also interested in threat intelligence, hardware hacking, and IoT devices.
 I am currently pivoting into incident response and am excited to see what challenges this brings.

+My second passion is video game development and I would love to release more games and tell stories through code.
+This year I have several goals related to narrative design and will try to share my progress on a regular basis.